 Lawyers are strong experienced advocates

 - The art of negotiation.
 It’s important to know when to make the first demand.
 Experienced personal injury lawyers understand how to value your case.
-They understand what back and forth offers lead to successful settlements.
+They understand what back and forth offers to lead to successful settlements.
 Insurance adjusters are more likely to offer higher settlement amounts if they know a lawyer is ready to try your case before a jury if the offer is refused.

 - The art of discovery.
 Respected lawyers prepare their clients for the questions defenses lawyers ask.
 They understand when you must answer the question and when you can decline to answer.
 They’ll help you prepare so you can answer the questions to present your best case.